NixOS/nix.dev/source/tutorials/nix-language.md

 So far we have only covered what we call *pure expressions*: declaring data and transforming it with functions.

 In practice, describing derivations requires observing the outside world.
+Recall that derivations are precise descriptions of how contents of existing files are used to derive new files.
+We discuss [](derivations)futher in the tuturial.

-There is only one impurity in the Nix language that is relevant here: reading files from the file system as *build inputs*
+There is only one impurity in the Nix language that is relevant here: reading files from the file system as *build inputs*.

 Build inputs are files that derivations refer to in order to describe how to derive new files.
 When run, a derivation will only have access to explicitly declared build inputs.